searchisko/search.jboss.org-ui/README.md

 If you want to load the application into browser and test/play with it manually then use `buildForTesting.sh` script.
 When executed it builds `testing-only.js` which is referenced from `index.html`.

+Note for IntelliJ IDEA: Generated `testing-only.js` file can be huge (this file is without any optimizations) and as soon as it is generated, IntelliJ IDEA try to parse it.
+This can take some time and IDE is frozen during that.
+While this file is really not needed for any code completion it makes sense to [mark it as a plain text](http://www.jetbrains.com/idea/webhelp/excluding-files-from-project.html).

 ### Closure Templates

 To compile [Closure templates](https://developers.google.com/closure/templates/) (aka Soy Templates) into JavaScript run `compileClosureTemplates.sh`.